modio/modio-docs/public/en-us/features/embed-hub/overview.md

 ## Setup

 Once you've gained access to Embed Hub, you'll find the settings in your game's Admin Dashboard.
-When you navigate to the page, you'll be prompted to set up a hub which takes a few minutes:
+When you navigate to the page, you'll be prompted to set up a hub which takes a few minutes.

+When accessing this page for the first time, you'll only be able to edit the name and theme.
+Make any changes then click 'Save' to view the rest of the options:

 1. Name your hub and [configure the theme](/embed-hub/theme).
 2. Adjust hub layout, enabled features and authentication method [via settings](/embed-hub/settings).